 For a claim of vote dilution in a single-member district, the Supreme Court has held that, the minority group must show “that it is sufficiently large and geographically compact to constitute a majority in a single-member district.”
 LULAC v.
 Perry, 548 U.S. 399, 425 (2006) (quoting Johnson v.
 De Grandy, 512 U.S. 997, 1006–07 (1994) (quoting Growe, 507 U. S. at 40 (in turn quoting Gingles, 478 U. S. at 50–51))).
 Second, the minority group must demonstrate “that it is politically cohesive.”
 Id.
 And third, the minority group must establish “that the white majority votes sufficiently as a bloc to enable it—in the absence of special circumstances, such as the minority candidate running unopposed— usually to defeat the minority’s preferred candidate.”
 Id.
 These preconditions do not change when assessing one single-member district, a handful of such districts, an entire state-wide plan, or at-large voting.
 Cf. Bartlett v.
 Strickland, 556 U.S. 1, 19 (2009) (declining to “depart from the uniform interpretation of § 2 that guided federal courts and state and local officials for more than 20 years”).

 “No single statistic provides courts with a shortcut to determine whether a set of single-member districts unlawfully dilutes minority voting strength.”
 DeGrandy, 512 U.S. at 1020–21.
 Due to the necessity of the “intensely local appraisal” in considering claims under the VRA, Rogers v.
 Lodge, 458 U.S. 613, 622 (1982), such precedent is unsurprising.
 This must remain the case when considering a single-member district, like the challenged Senate District 22, that contains a bare numerical majority of the voting age population but that does not contain a “numerical, working majority of the voting age population,” Bartlett, 556 U.S. at 13.
-The “single statistic” of the bare population of the district does not upend the application of decades of Section 2 jurisprudence.
+The district court’s decision not to treat the “single statistic” of the racial composition voting-age population of the district as dispositive does not upend the application of decades of Section 2 jurisprudence; rather, it is consistent with guidance from the Supreme Court and the law of the Circuit.

 Furthermore, there can be no dispute that Section 2 examines the results of the challenged law.
 See, e.g., Bartlett, 556 U.S. at 10; DeGrandy, 512 U.S. at 1009 n.8, 1010; Salas v.
 Sw.
 Tex.
 Junior Coll.
 Dist., 964 F.2d 1542, 1549 (5th Cir.1992).
 Contrary to the State’s apparent argument, [State’s EB Br. at 34], when courts assess a challenged district under Section 2, considering where the lines were drawn, this does not convert the claim into one that requires a showing of invidious intent.
 That the challenged Senate District 22 was drawn in such a way that it did not contain a “numerical, working majority of the voting age population,” Bartlett, 556 U.S. at 13, does not somehow convert the Plaintiffs’ claims into ones of intentional discrimination and Section 2 does not require such an allegation or showing.